"}

 Link successfully copied

-(Left) Rep. Adam Schiff (D-Calif.) speaks at a press conference at the U.S. Capitol Building in Washington on Jan.
+(Left) Rep. Adam Schiff (D-Calif.) speaks at a news conference at the U.S. Capitol on Jan.
 25, 2023.
-(Right) Republican U.S. Senate candidate Steve Garvey speaks at a primary-night watch party in Palm Desert, Calif., on March 5, 2024.
+(Right) Republican U.S. Senate candidate Steve Garvey speaks at a primary election watch party in Palm Desert, Calif., on March 5, 2024.
 (Kevin Dietsch, Mario Tama/Getty Images)

 By Brad Jones

-Democrat Congressman Adam Schiff bested Republican and former baseball star Steve Garvey in the race for California’s U.S. Senate seat, according to The Associated Press, which called the race at 11 p.m.
-ET even before the results were in.
+Democrat U.S. Rep. Adam Schiff bested Republican and former baseball star Steve Garvey in the race for California’s U.S. Senate seat, according to The Associated Press, which called the race at 11 p.m.
+ET, even before the results were in.

-The coveted senate seat, held for decades by late Sen. Dianne Feinstein, who died at 90 on Sep.
-29, 2023, is currently held by Sen. Laphonza Butler (D-Calif).
-She was appointed by California Gov. Gavin Newsom but is not seeking reelection.
+The coveted senate seat, held for decades by Sen. Dianne Feinstein, who died at age 90 on Sep.
+29, 2023, is currently held by Sen. Laphonza Butler (D-Calif.).
+She was appointed by California Gov. Gavin Newsom but did not seek reelection.

 Garvey earned the second spot in the state’s top-two jungle primary on Super Tuesday, March 5, trailing Schiff by 3,478 votes.
-A total of 7.3 million votes were cast between more than 27 candidates not including write-ins statewide in the primary, leaving Schiff with 31.6 percent of the vote and Garvey with 31.5.
+A total of 7.3 million votes were cast statewide for voters’ choices among the more than 27 candidates—not including write-ins—in the primary, leaving Schiff with 31.6 percent of the vote and Garvey with 31.5 percent.

 Garvey’s Campaign